 In November 2019, Legacy Origin entered into secured convertible note agreements (the "2019 Notes") with certain Legacy Origin preferred stockholders, whereby Legacy Origin could borrow up to \$6.0 million in aggregate from the noteholders.
-The 2019 Notes bear an annual interest rate of 10% and an original maturity date of on September 30, 2021.
+The 2019 Notes had an annual interest rate of 10% and an original maturity date of September 30, 2021.
 All principal and accrued interest under the 2019 Notes were converted into shares of Legacy Origin Common Stock immediately prior to the closing of the Business Combination.

 In April 2020, Legacy Origin received an unsecured loan in the amount of \$905,838 under the Paycheck Protection Program (the "PPP Loan").
 The Paycheck Protection Program was established under the CARES Act and is administered by the U.S. Small Business Administration.
-The PPP Loan had a two-year term and bears interest at a rate of 1.00% per annum.
+The PPP Loan had a two-year term and bore interest at a rate of 1.00% per annum.
 This loan was repaid on June 24, 2021.

-As of March 31, 2022 and December 31, 2021, we had \$6.9 million and \$6.8 million of indebtedness under a Canadian government program, respectively, of which \$0.0 million and \$0.3 million was received during the three months ended March 31, 2022 and 2021, respectively.
-Additionally, as of March 31, 2022, we had liability balances consisting of a \$5.2 million customer prepayment, \$5.6 million legacy related party liabilities, and \$2.5 million in customer prepayments.
-As of December 31, 2021, we had liability balances consisting of a \$2.5 million customer prepayment, a \$5.5 million legacy stockholder note, and a \$5.2 million legacy related party customer prepayment.
+As of June 30, 2022 and December 31, 2021, we had \$6.7 million and \$6.8 million of indebtedness under a Canadian government program, respectively, of which \$0.0 million and \$0.3 million was received during the three months ended June 30, 2022 and 2021, respectively.
+Additionally, as of June 30, 2022, we had liability balances consisting of a \$5.3 million customer prepayment, a \$5.8 million legacy related party liabilities, and a \$2.5 million customer prepayment.
+As of December 31, 2021, we had liability balances consisting of a \$2.5 million customer prepayment, a \$5.7 million legacy stockholder note, and a \$5.2 million legacy related party customer prepayment.